elwhittle/elwhittle.github.io/docs/about-me.md

 ![El Whittle][profile pic]{: width="40%"}
 </center>

 I'm an undergraduate at [NYU Tandon School of Engineering](https://engineering.nyu.edu/).
-I'm majoring in computer science, with minors in robotics and math.
-I work as a software engineer for [Qiqochat](https://qiqochat.com/about).
-I also work as a computer science tutor at the [Polytechnic Tutoring Center](https://engineering.nyu.edu/academics/undergraduate/tutoring-center).
-I am interested in machine learning, the brain, neurorobotics, and programming languages.
+I'm majoring in computer science, minoring in math.
+I work as a software engineer for [Insightflow](https://www.goinsightflow.com/).
+I am interested in machine learning, the brain, computational neuroscience and cognitive science, and programming languages and compilers.

 I also like rock climbing, board games, and tabletop RPGs.